-As of September 2016, student enrichment opportunities will be planned for and delivered through individual subject areas making your enrichment experiences appropriate for your development in specialist areas.
+Enrichment opportunities will be planned for and delivered through individual subject areas making your enrichment experiences appropriate for your development in specialist areas.
 This will equip you with the skill set, qualifications and experience that you may not always cover in lessons but is paramount in what you need in order to stand out from the competition when applying for universities, apprenticeships or jobs.

 You will register for each enrichment session across the area(s) that you study each week ensuring that you get experience of specialisms that are required for future progression.
 All enrichment opportunities at the Academy will run on a Wednesday afternoon after your form period.
 Students will register and attend the enrichment session of your choice.
 This is also the time allocated to Sports Fixtures and those students studying the EPQ qualification in addition to their chosen studies.

 A student is involved in a particular scheme that is working in partnership with the Academy for example:

 - East Lancashire Scholars Programme

 This is an opportunity to participate in an activity that the student may never experienced before and may take place in term time or as part of holiday provision:

 - Gorge Walking

 - Paint Balling